SpinalHDL/SpinalDoc-RTD/README.rst

 * sphinxcontrib-wavedrom
 * sphinx-multiversion

-After installing the requirements you can run
+After installing the requirements you can run:

 .. code:: shell